segmentio/segment-docs/src/connections/sources/catalog/libraries/server/go/index.md

 sourceCategory: 'Server'
 repo: analytics-go
 id: yBvi77aEwr
+support_type: maintenance
 ---
-Our Go library lets you record analytics data from your Go code.
-The requests hit our servers, and then we route your data to any analytics service you enable on your destinations page.
+Segment's Go library lets you record analytics data from your Go code.
+The requests hit Segment servers, and then Segment routes your data to any analytics service you enable on your destinations page.

 This library is open-source, so you can [check it out on GitHub](https://github.com/segmentio/analytics-go).